 4 ways to grow your return on personalization

-Columnist Jim Dicso shares how brands can maximize their personalization efforts and build stronger, longer-lasting customer relationships.
+Columnist Jim Dicso shares how brands can maximize their personalization efforts and build stronger, lasting customer relationships.

 Personalization in marketing has as many meanings as companies that employ it.
 The thing is, there are almost no wrong answers to the question, “What is personalization?” — provided that the effort is actually driving value for your customers and your company.

 Take the example of a simple “happy birthday” email, one of the more common personalized messages around.
 Many would dismiss it as obvious and lacking value.
 If that email, however, consistently drives customer engagement and sales, then it is extremely valuable.